roualdes/bridgestan/docs/getting-started.rst

 .. code-block:: Makefile

-    # By default we use -O3, this sets a less aggressive optimization level
+    # By default we use -O3, this sets a less aggressive C++ optimization level
     O=2
     # Adding other arbitrary C++ compiler flags
     CXXFLAGS+= -march=native